• Features

 • Career Profiles

-11 October 2021 · In: Features
+7 March 2024 · In: Features

 *Lydia, who lives in the South of Mahe, Seychelles, found herself pregnant after being raped by a family friend she trusted.
 She tells Cosmocreole why she kept the baby and why she is living with a lie to protect her son.

-I was not drunk; I just didn’t feel well.
+“I was not drunk; I just didn’t feel well.
 On our way home, he stopped the car in a deserted area off the road.
-There were no houses by; it was a secondary road which led to some houses further, including mine.
-I felt uneasy and got out of the car and calmly told him I’d walk for the rest of the journey.
+There were no houses nearby; it was a secondary road which led to some houses further, including mine.
+I felt uneasy.
+I got out of the car and calmly told him I’d walk for the rest of the journey.
 Deep down, I was scared as it was dark and there were no lights.
-He got out of the car, and suddenly I felt him get too close to me.
+He got out of the car, and suddenly, I felt him get too close.
 I just really wasn’t comfortable with it, and I tried to push him back.
 I could smell the alcohol on his breath.
 I panicked.
 I froze to the spot.

-He then pulled me behind a tree.
+“He then pulled me behind a tree.
 He was overpowering, and he pinned me to the ground.
 I honestly cannot tell whether I fought him.
 It was like my body had gone into shock.
 It was like time had stood still, and he was very forceful.
 When he was done, I picked myself up and just ran.
-I was in excruciating pain and everything was blurry.
+I was in excruciating pain, and everything was blurry.
 That day was my first sexual encounter.
-I was a romantic; I wanted to find myself the perfect boyfriend and wanted my first time to be special with someone who respected and loved me.
-Unfortunately, he took that dream away from me that day.
+I was a romantic; I wanted to find the perfect boyfriend and wanted my first time to be special with someone who respected and loved me.
+Unfortunately, he took that dream away from me that day.”

-I became a recluse, I stopped socialising, and I didn’t talk to anyone at all about what happened.
-I just wanted to erase that memory.
-I thought not talking about it will help.
+After that horrible night, Lydia became a recluse; she stopped socialising and didn’t talk to anyone at all about what happened.
+She said, “I just wanted to erase that memory.
+I thought not talking about it would help.
 I also felt I would be judged, and people would say I had deliberately put myself in that position or it was my fault.
-I felt that because I knew him, it didn’t really count as rape in the same way as if I had been attacked by someone I didn’t know.
-So I focused on my studies to distract myself.
+I felt that because I knew him, it didn’t count as rape in the same way as if I had been attacked by someone I didn’t know.
+So I focused on my studies to distract myself.”

-Finding out I was pregnant
+Finding out she was pregnant

 Life post-pregnancy

-How am I now?
+How is Lydia now?

-My son is sixteen years old, bright, a gentle soul and the spitting image of his grandfather, my father.
-I have told him who his father is, Seychelles is a small country, and I wanted him to know his family so when he was about 10, I told my parents who the father was.
+“My son is eighteen years old, bright, a gentle soul and the spitting image of his grandfather, my father.
+I told him who his father was.
+Seychelles is a small country, and I wanted him to know his family, so when he was about ten years old, I told my parents who the father was.
 My rapist is aware that he is the father too, but what people don’t know is that he forced himself on me.
-We do not play happy family because I do not want anything to do with him.
-I avoid him and his family at all cost.
-Now people think I had a one night stand and I’ve never confirmed nor denied the story.
+We do not play happy family because I want nothing to do with him.
+I avoid him and his family at all costs.
+People assume I had a one-night stand or a secret relationship with him, and I’ve never confirmed nor denied the stories.
+I do not talk about it.

-I still get flashbacks of that night.
+“I still get flashbacks of that night.
 It took me fourteen years before I had sex with another man.
 I was 33 years old.
-I now acknowledge to myself that what happened to me was not my fault.
-It wasn’t me who ‘ruined’ my life; somebody else did.
+I now acknowledge that what happened to me was not my fault.
+It wasn’t me who ‘ruined’ that part of my life; somebody else did.
 I have no resentment towards my son because what happened to me was not his fault.
-I do not regret having my son because he reminds me of how resilient and strong I am.
+I do not regret having my son because he reminds me of my resilience and strength.
+His birth gave me the strength to accomplish so much in my life.
 Hand on my heart, I can honestly say I love him so much, and the way he came into this world doesn’t affect our bond.

-I also kept quiet about the rape because I never wanted my son to be pre-judged by anybody because their interaction with him or me would be different if people knew.
-So I feel the one thing that’s made me cope with what happened to me is that I have always loved and protected my son.
-I also taught him from a very young age how to value friendship, respect the opposite sex and their boundaries.
+“I also kept quiet about the rape because I never wanted my son to be pre-judged by anybody, and their interaction with him or me would be different if people knew the truth.
+So, I feel the one thing that’s made me cope with what happened to me is that I have always loved and protected my son.
+I also taught him from a very young age how to value friendship and respect the opposite sex and their boundaries.”

 *Lydia’s name has been changed to protect her identity